 Shenzhen: a genuine high-tech laboratory

 Not all features deployed in Shenzhen can be easily reproduced elsewhere.
 For example, there is a positive and constructive attitude of the population towards the large-scale deployment of CCTV.
-This results in less traffic jams, the elimination of petty crime and better performance of communal services such as waste management.
+This results in fewer traffic jams, the elimination of petty crime and better performance of communal services such as waste management.
 Cultural differences mean that in Europe the public acceptance of CCTV coverage of cities might be less developed, even if that means living with more crime and more road accidents.
+Huawei as a truly international company knows both China and Europe very well and is fully respectful of local customs, laws and regulations wherever we operate.